What are fixed costs: Understanding the importance for small businesses

-Understanding fixed costs and how they impact the day-to-day running of a business is essential for anyone looking to start or expand their operation.
+Understanding fixed costs and how they impact the day-to-day operations is essential for anyone looking to start or expand a business.

-Think of fixed costs as those expenses that are always there, no matter how much gets sold.
-Typical examples of fixed costs in a business include office or shop rent, employee salaries, property taxes, and any licenses or professional memberships.
+Think of it as those expenses that are always there, no matter how much gets sold.
+Typical examples include office or shop rent, employee salaries, property taxes, and any licenses or professional memberships.

-This article breaks down everything an entrepreneur should know about fixed costs, what they are, how to calculate them, and their role in financial statements.
+Below is a breakdown of everything an entrepreneur needs to know about fixed costs, how to calculate them, and what role they play in financial statements.

 What are fixed costs?

-Unlike variable costs, fixed costs do not change with the production or service delivery volume.
+Unlike operating expenses, which may fluctuate, fixed costs don’t change with production or service delivery volumes.
 For example, rent remains the same monthly whether the factory produces 100 or 1,000 units.

 What are fixed overhead costs?

 Fixed overhead costs are expenses that come in regardless of business performance.
-They are often related to keeping the lights on and the business operating.
+They’re often related to keeping the lights on and the business operating.

 Fixed costs vs. variable costs